 - The Office of Student Rights and Responsibilities reviews the written Appeal Form to assure that it contains appropriate grounds and sufficient detail to allow the appellate body to make a decision.
 If the appeal is improperly drafted or is insufficiently detailed, the Office of Student Rights and Responsibilities informs the petitioner and they must submit an amended Appeal Form within 24-hours of the Office of Student Rights and Responsibilities’ notice.

 - In considering an appeal, the appellate body must make a decision solely upon review of the written material and the record of the case.

 - The original sanction imposed by a Review Officer may be deferred while a student is involved in the appeal process.

 D. Possible Appeal Outcomes:

 - The appellate body may refer an appealed case for reconsideration in light of certain factors to the Review Officers that rendered the decision being appeals.

 - The appellate body may alter the decision and/or the sanction(s).

 - The appellate body may uphold the decision and/or the sanction.
 If the original sanction(s) was deferred while the student was involved in the appeal process, a new deadline may be established for the original sanction(s) as deemed appropriate by the appellate body.

-Generally, the Associate Director for Student Rights and Responsibilities assigns an appeal based on which Conduct Body (or Review Officer) conducted the original Review Meeting.
-The usual routes an appeal may take are outlined below.
-However, the Associate Director for Student Rights and Responsibilities may assign appeals at his/her sole discretion.
+E. Levels of Appeal: Generally, the Office of Student Rights and Responsibilities assigns an appeal based on which Review Officer conducted the original Review Meeting.
+While usual routes of appeal taken are outlined below, the Office of Student Rights and Responsibilities may assign appeals at their sole discretion.

-- Community Review Board (CRB) decisions may be appealed to the Associate Director for Student Rights and Responsibilities or her/his designee.
+- Review Officer decisions, in which the Review Officers are Resident Directors, may be appealed to the Associate Director for Student Rights and Responsibilities.